adrianjhpc/cirrus-website/access/grant.md

 [Grant/Open Access Technical Assessment (TA)](ta/Cirrus-TA-GrantOpen-form.docx) must be uploaded along with the application as a supporting document.

+Cirrus should be added to EPSRC Je-S applications in the following way

+1. Go to the "Research Council Facilities" section
+2. Select the facility "Other" from the drop down menu, use "Cirrus (Tier-2 HPC)" as the name of the facility in the "Proposed Usage box"
+3.The "Units" text box should contain the number of CPUh you are requesting along with the unit specifier, e.g. "20000 CPUh"
+4. The notional cost of access to the facility should be included in the access costs text box.
+(This is the number you calculate from your CPUh number and the cost per CPUh.)

 **Cost of access to Cirrus is still being finalised, if you wish to include Cirrus on an EPSRC grant then please contact the [Cirrus Helpdesk](/support/).**